 - be a Canadian Citizen, Permanent Resident, Convention Refugee or Protected Person

 - be away from high school and/or college studies for at least two years.
 If you have attempted university courses, you are not eligible for admission.

 - Meeting these requirements does not guarantee admission and Woodsworth College has discretion on all admissions decisions.

 - All applications are reviewed on an individual basis.

 - Returning Pre-University or Academic Bridging Program students who did not successfully complete the course should contact the Academic Bridging Office to discuss readmission before applying to the program again.

 Learn about program options.

 The program is designed to be completed on a part-time basis, which involves taking a single course as a part-time student.
 Most students choose this option.
-The part-time courses begin at three points in the academic year: Fall (September), Winter (January), and Summer (April).
+The part-time courses begin at two points in the academic year: Fall (September) and Winter (January).

 - The Winter session runs from January to April with classes running twice a week – the application opens in October.